 - Provide suggestions for systemic improvement

-During the year 2019-20, the CVC, HO dealt with 117 complaints received from the general public, CVC, GoI, RBI, DFS etc. Of these, 89 were examined and disposed at the end of the year and the remaining 28 were being examined for logical conclusion.
+During the year 2020-21, the CVD, HO received 186 complaints received from the general public, CVC, CBI, RBI, DFS etc. Of these, 160 were examined and dealt with.
+The remaining 26 complaints were in due process as at the end of March 2021.

 5. Other information